VanshikaTanwar/3-bit_Flash_ADC/README.md

 contain resistors, capacitors, inductors, mutual inductors, independent voltage and current sources, four types of dependent sources, lossless and lossy transmission lines (two separate implementations), switches, uniform distributed RC lines, and the five most common semiconductor devices: diodes, BJTs, JFETs, MESFETs, and MOSFET.

-[Verilator](https://www.veripool.org/verilator/): It is a tool which converts Verilog code to C++ objects.

 ## Makerchip:
 [Makerchip](https://www.makerchip.com/) Circuit design has been a game for big industry for far too long!
 Makerchip provides free and instant access to the latest tools from your browser and from your desktop.
 This includes open-source tools and proprietary ones.
 Turning the tables for the open-source community, Redwood EDA, LLC's commercial